docker/docs/high-availability/backups-and-disaster-recovery.md

 ## Backup DTR data

-To perform a backup of a DTR node, use the `dockerhubenterprise/dtr backup` command.
+To perform a backup of a DTR node, use the `backup` command.
 This command creates a backup of DTR:

 * Configurations,